sonukuldeep/documentation/Solidity/array.md

 * push − push allows to append an element to a dynamic storage array at the end.
 It returns the new length of the array.

+* pop − pop removes the last element from an array

 ## Examples: